-If you don’t have access to this feature, you have not been identified as a seller who meets this criteria as defined by the Amazon Brand Registry.
-If you believe that you do fit this criteria, please contact Seller Support.
+If you don’t have access to this feature, you have not been identified as a seller who meets this criterion as defined by the Amazon Brand Registry.
+If you believe that you do fit this criterion, please contact Seller Support.

 How to Get the Most Out of Amazon Brand Analytics

 Now that you have a solid understanding of what Amazon Brand Analytics is all about, the next step is configuring it to work as best and most efficiently for you as possible.
 When you first get started using it, you’ll want to select a date range from the dropdown menu to get a report for that timeframe.

 Next, type in keywords, search terms, product names or ASINs to return data on them.
 If you want to narrow the search even further, then Amazon lets you search through product departments as well.